halogenandtoast/oath/README.md

 - Uses warden
 - Provides convenient controller helpers
+- Provides a rails generator for default controllers and views
 - TODO: Very customizable
-- TODO: provides a generator for default controllers and views

 Monban doesn't do the following: